totalnoMartina/moon-child-yoga/README.md

 # Moon Child Yoga

-Moon Child Yoga is a website made to inspire more people dedicate time for keeping their own well-being using Yoga practices, Massage and Reiki.
-There is an option to book a date and a type of Yoga and a group yoga class which helps more people connect while learning how to balance, stretch and breathe.
+Moon Child Yoga is a website made to inspire users to dedicate time for keeping their own well-being using Yoga practices, Massage and Reiki.
+There is an option to book a date and a type of Yoga, and a group yoga class which helps more people connect while learning how to balance, stretch and breathe.
 You can book Online Yoga class or a class in person, it can be one-on-one or a group yoga class.
 Massage is only available in Poland at the moment.
+'Moon Child Yoga' is a pseudonym for Dominka Urbanska, a yogi, reiki master and a massage therapist.

 # Different Screen Sizes
 Image design made with [Canva Website](https://www.canva.com/).